timeseer-ai/timeseer-ansible-collection/timeseer/podman/roles/timeseer_reverse_proxy/README.md

 - `timeseer_reverse_proxy_config_dir`: Optional directory for custom reverse proxy configurations. (default: `""`)
 - `timeseer_reverse_proxy_journal_tag`: Tag for journal logging. (default: `"TIMESEER_PROXY"`)
 - `timeseer_reverse_proxy_ports`: Custom port mapping for the Timeseer reverse proxy container.
 This should be specified in the podman port mapping format (e.g., `"8080:8080"`). (default: `""`)
+- `timeseer_reverse_proxy_image_pull`: (default: `newer`): Controls when to pull the container image, with options "missing", "always", "never", or "newer".
+  - "missing": Pulls image if not present locally.
+  - "always": Always pulls image, ensuring the latest version.
+  - "never": Never pulls image, uses local version.
+  - "newer": Pulls image only if the registry version is newer than the local one.
 ---

 ## Dependencies